Judith Sulzberger: Career

-She was a director of The New York Times from 1974 to 2000.

-She authored a book Younger (2003).
+She was a director of The New York Times from 1974 to 2000, and authored a book, Younger (2003).

-In the early 1990s, she provided financing for what became the J. P. Sulzberger Genome Center at Columbia's College of Physicians and Surgeons, her alma mater.
+In the early 1990s, she provided financing for what became the J.P.
+Sulzberger Genome Center at Columbia's College of Physicians and Surgeons, her alma mater.

 Personal life

 She was married four times.
 She had two sons from her first marriage to Matthew Rosenschein Jr. : Daniel Hays Cohen (né Rosenschein) (1952-2016) and James Matthew "Jace" Cohen (né Rosenschein).
 Her sons were later adopted by her second husband Richard N. Cohen and they took his last name.
 Judith and her third husband Budd Levinson divorced in 1984, but later remarried.

 Death

 She died at age 87 from pancreatic cancer in her native New York City.
 She was survived by, among others, her third husband, Budd Levinson, and her two sons, Daniel Hays Cohen (died 2016) and James Matthew Cohen (from her first marriage), as well as a stepdaughter, two stepsons, four grandchildren, and several step-grandchildren.